 Finacity Facilitates Venture Debt Funding Program for Immersive Gamebox

 /EIN News/ -- STAMFORD, Conn., Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Finacity Corporation (“Finacity”), a White Oak Company, announced that it has successfully completed the facilitation of a new venture debt program for Immersive Group Gaming, Inc. (t/a Immersive Gamebox).
+18, 2022 (GLOBE NEWSWIRE) -- Finacity Corporation (“Finacity”), a White Oak Company, announced that it has successfully completed the facilitation of a new venture debt program for Immersive Group Gaming, Inc. (t/a Immersive Gamebox) from Harlan Capital Partners.
 The new facility provides funding for the rapidly expanding operator of innovative immersive gaming experiences across the US and EMEA.
 The first tranche discounted future receivables for an amount of USD 12.0 million.
 Additional tranches are expected to follow.

 “When we started Immersive Gamebox, we set out to create a truly unique and technology-driven experience that would bring people together,” said Will Dean, CEO and Co-founder of Immersive Gamebox.
 “The debt financing program will allow us to reach as many people as possible around the world – families, children, team bonding, date night, you name it.”